Elected Fellow of the American College of Tax Counsel, 2011

 Lederman teaches income tax, corporate tax, tax policy colloquium, and a seminar in tax procedure.
 Her research interests include policy issues in the areas of federal income tax law (individual and corporate), tax controversies, and tax administration.
 Her work often draws upon law-and-economics insights, and has included empirical analyses of outcomes in U.S. Tax Court cases.

 Lederman has written numerous articles, and she presents her work regularly at conferences and workshops.
 She has authored a student guide to corporate taxation, co-authored a casebook on tax controversies, and served as general editor of a tax procedure treatise.
-She is chair-elect of the Tax Section of the Association of American Law Schools and a member of the Board of Directors of the National Tax Association.
-Lederman is also involved in the Tax Section of the American Bar Association: She is an associate editor of the ABA Section of Taxation NewsQuarterly and recently completed a 2-year term as chair of the Section's Teaching Taxation Committee.
+She is immediate past chair and a member of the executive committee of the Tax Section of the Association of American Law Schools, and, in 2012, completed a term as a member of the Board of Directors of the National Tax Association.
+She is an associate editor of the ABA Section of Taxation NewsQuarterly and recently completed a 2-year term as chair of the Section's Teaching Taxation Committee.